📍 3320 N. Federal Highway, Lighthouse Point, FL 33064📞 (954) 943-1100

 Shoulder impingement syndrome Compression of the rotator cuff tendons and subacromial bursa between the humeral head and the acromion.
 Produces a painful arc of motion — pain when the arm is raised between 60–120 degrees.

 Calcific tendinitis Calcium deposits in the rotator cuff (usually supraspinatus) causing severe, often sudden-onset pain.
-Shockwave therapy is the evidence-supported first-line non-surgical treatment for this condition.
+Dr. McNamara reviews your imaging to locate and size the deposit, then gives you a direct assessment of what conservative care can achieve.

 Post-surgical shoulder stiffness Residual pain and stiffness after rotator cuff repair, SLAP repair, or shoulder replacement.